 An updated "Prototype" of Rick James and Bootsy Collins.
 I enjoy and find a place of happiness when I am creating or playing music.
 Was honored to play bass on many albums as well as produce for a few.

 I am available to produce and play majority of the genres.
-I am also a songwriter for artist as well.
+I am also a songwriter for artists as well.

 Interview with Kevin Powe Jr